 With eggs ~ I hard boil about 7 for a 3.5 day supply.
 Peel, submerge in water, and sprinkle generously with himalayan salt before fridging it.

 But how intense for reheating the previously 3/4 cooked meats?
 Not a whole lot.
 Warm, but never scorching to the point I see smoke.
 Just a warm 1 to 2 minute session (depending on other added “collateral” – veggies, condiments etc) on the microwave on high would suffice.
 Boiled Eggs however are too delicate, hence reheating them should ideally be restricted to more than 25 seconds on medium heat before serving.

 Beef mince – a case example.

 First and foremost, let the meats defrost in open air, and once done – combine with antioxidant herbs.
 Rosemary reportedly seemed to be the most effective in reducing protein oxidation.
 Otherwise, I am using at least minced or pre-peeled vaccuum-packed garlic.

-To begin with a choice of either – 1) cast iron or 2) stainless steel pan – I let the pan heat as hot as to allow the Leidenfrost to form.
-That is – throw a sprinkle of water on the VERY hot pan – if the water dances – indicates that the pan is “ready” for cooking.
-Turn the heat down to LOW.
+To begin cooking I choose with either – 1) cast iron or 2) stainless steel pan.
+Eitherway I pre-heat the pan as hot as to allow the Leidenfrost to form on stainless steel pan.
+Throw a sprinkle of water on and the water should “dance” .
+This indicates the pan is “ready” for cooking.
+Then Turn the heat down to LOW.